19 October 2020

 It has been reported by The Guardian that the 242-year-old department store chain, Debenhams, has appointed investment bank Lazard this weekend to oversee a sale process.
 Hopes are that a buyer is secured before the end of September.

-This becomes the thrid time in a year that the struggling retailer has gone through a type of insolvency procedure.
+This becomes the third time in a year that the struggling retailer has gone through a type of insolvency procedure.
 Last year it went through a pre-pack administration before a company voluntary arrangement.

 FRP Advisory is working alongside the management team as it goes through a ‘’light touch’’ administration, meaning directors are running the business instead of handing over control to administrators completely.